 Unless an exception applies, ICP will, upon request and within 28 days, provide you with access to the personal information ICP holds about you.
 ICP will provide you with access to your personal information in a manner requested by you (providing it is reasonable and practicable to do so).

 If ICP is unable to provide you with access to the information, ICP will provide you with reasons and inform you of any exceptions relied upon under the Privacy Act (e.g. if your request is unreasonable or relates to legal proceedings including privilege or is otherwise unlawful).
 ICP will also provide you details of the process for making a complaint about the refusal to grant you access.

 ICP will take appropriate steps to verify your identity (or verify that you act as a legal guardian or authorised agent of the individual concerned) before granting a request to access your personal information.

 ICP will take reasonable steps to ensure that the personal information ICP collects about you is accurate, up-to-date, complete and relevant.
 Upon request, ICP will correct your information within 28 days of the request.
 ICP will take reasonable steps to notify any relevant third parties of the correction.

-ICP will take all reasonable steps to ensure that your personal information is kept secure.
-Your personal information may be stored in hard copy documents and/or as electronic data in ICP’s software or systems.
+ICP takes all reasonable steps to ensure that your information is kept secure.
+Your information may be stored in hard copy documents and/or as electronic data in ICP’s software or systems.
 ICP maintains physical security over its premises and also maintains computer and network security.

 A cookie is a small data file that a website may write to your hard drive when you visit.
 A cookie file can contain information (such as a user ID) that the website can use to track the pages you have visited and your preferences.
 The only personal information a cookie can contain is information you personally supply.
 A cookie cannot read data from your hard disk or read cookie files created by other websites.